-EDI Frequently Asked QuestionsHow do I request new EDI vendors?
+EDI Frequently Asked QuestionsHow do I request new EDI suppliers?

 The discussions are very technical in nature.
 It is not necessary for agency officials to understand all aspects of EDI.
-However, agency officials should contact vendors to determine if they are interested in implementing EDI and who will be the primary contact for the EDI implementation.
-If an agency has a vendor who is interested in implementing EDI contact Greg Miller at (614) 338-4741 or firstname.lastname@example.org with the vendor name, phone number, & OAKS vendor number.
+However, agency officials should contact suppliers to determine if they are interested in implementing EDI and who will be the primary contact for the EDI implementation.
+If an agency has a supplier who is interested in implementing EDI contact Greg Miller at (614) 338-4741 or firstname.lastname@example.org with the supplier name, phone number, & OAKS supplier number.

 How do I process an EDI credit?